mikeqfu/pyhelpers/docs/source/quick-start.rst

     To import data into "public"."df_table_alt" at postgres:***@localhost:5432/pyhelpers_tutorial ?
 [No]|Yes: yes
     Importing the data into the table "public"."df_table_alt" ...
 Done.

+In pgAdmin, we can see the table has been added to the *Tables* list, as illustrated in :numref:`tutorial-sql-examples-df_table_alt`:

 .. figure:: _images/tutorial-sql-examples-df_table_alt.png
     :name: tutorial-sql-examples-df_table_alt